 Excited Delirium FAQs

-Our civil rights attorneys provide answers to commonly asked questions about “Excited Delirium Syndrome,” and its use as a defense in police misconduct cases.
+Our civil rights attorneys at Haddad & Sherwin LLP provide answers to commonly asked questions about “Excited Delirium Syndrome,” and its use as a defense in police misconduct cases.

 What is Excited Delirium?

-Excited delirium is often used by police who kill people to defend themselves against allegations of excessive force or police brutality.
+Excited delirium is often used by police who kill people to defend themselves in court against allegations of excessive force or police brutality.
 After a person dies in police custody following a violent confrontation, the syndrome is diagnosed postmortem to justify police aggression, and shield officers from accountability for causing or contributing to a person’s death.
-The defense claims that the Taser or restraint was not the cause of death, but rather the victim suffered from excited delirium.
+The police defense team claims that the use of Taser or restraint was not the cause of death, but rather the victim died from “excited delirium.”

 In addition, the syndrome is disproportionately diagnosed among young black men, highlighting racist undertones.